markusberg/unixcrypt/README.md

 This package has no external dependencies.
 It uses the cryptographic facilities built into Node.js.

-For development, there are dependencies on TypeScript, Jest, Chai, ts-node.
+For development, there are dependencies on TypeScript, and vitest.

 ## Goals and motivation